GraySwanAI/nanoGCG/README.md

 nanoGCG is a lightweight but full-featured implementation of the GCG (Greedy Coordinate Gradient) algorithm.
 This implementation can be used to optimize adversarial strings on causal Hugging Face models.

 This repo is a fork of nanoGCG with [Probe Sampling](https://github.com/zhaoyiran924/Probe-Sampling?tab=readme-ov-file) implemented.
-Check out the section below the separator for the README of the original nanoGCG.
+Check out the section below for the original README.

 ## Installation